Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 - When Utah puts up more than 26.3 points, it is 2-2 against the spread and 3-2 overall.

-- Utah is 2-1 against the spread and 3-1 overall when the team piles up more than 385.8 yards.
+- In games that Utah churns out over 385.8 yards, the team is 2-1 against the spread and 3-1 overall.

 - This year, the Utes have 10 turnovers, four fewer than the Bruins have takeaways (14).